Photo by Chris Collins

 Ivaylo Ditchev & Tomas Kavaliauskas at Eurozine.com, Territory, identity, transformation: A Baltic-Balkan comparison.

+“TK: 1989 in Poland is inconceivable without Solidarnosc, which began in the 1980s.
+Solidarnosc went hand in hand with the Polish Catholic church.
+In Lithuania the situation was the same: the Catholic Church was an island of independence.
+After 1989, the Catholic Church played a key role in establishing independent statehood in Lithuania.
+In Bulgaria, however, the Orthodox Church played no such role.
+Perhaps it was not even necessary?
+Had the Orthodox Church had stepped in as a spiritual leader in Bulgaria, promoting independence and democracy, would the transitional period have been any smoother?
 ID: The Orthodox Church has always collaborated with the state – this is the theory of ‘symphonia’ between spiritual and worldly power.
 Many priests worked for the State Security; even now they do not see a problem with that, saying they served the national interest.
 Catholic or Protestant priests received much more persecution from the regime.
 The Orthodox Church is in very bad shape, especially in Bulgaria.
 It has merely a sort of ethnographic function, to mark ‘our’ space or to nationalize events or tourist sites.
 The patriarch might come to the opening of new offices, for example, to chase away devils with incense.
 In general, Bulgarians are not very religious (unlike Russians or Romanians).
 The ethnographic – if not pagan – role of the Orthodox church appeared to satisfy the population and did not disturb the communist authorities.
 Under communism, superstition and pagan beliefs were rife: fortune-tellers, an old blind lady called Baba Vanga, a clairvoyant whom even Brezhnev is said to have consulted.”

 Syed Shahzad at Atimes.com, "Broadside fired at al-Qaeda leaders".